“Sorry dinosaurs, the meteor was supposed to wipe out humans.”

 Oh What a Night: A musical about a struggling clubland singer who tries one last time to make a success of her singing career.

-His latest book, Small Changes, is a collection of short stories about how people’s lives can change on seemingly insignificant events.
+His latest book, Abnormalities, is a collection of short stories about how people’s lives can change on seemingly insignificant events.
 It is available in paperback and Amazon Kindle.

-Joseph is also developing a comedy screenplay about a private detective investigating the loss of rare historical artefacts which nobody seems to care about.
+Joseph is also developing a comedy screenplay about a private detective investigating the loss of rare historical artefacts which nobody cares about.
 It could be the detective’s most intriguing case; it could be his only case.